x-JOC/laravel-one-time-passwords/docs/basic-usage/configuring-notifications.md

 weight: 3
 ---

 The package uses the included `OneTimePasswordNotification` notification to mail one-time passwords to users.

+By extending the notification, you can send the one-time password via other channels, such as SMS or Slack.

 You can extend this notification to customize the content and appearance of the email.
-By extending the notification, you can also send the one-time password via other channels, such as SMS or Slack.

 ## Adding support for additional channels